 Hi!
 I’m Jonathan Lovelace, an aspiring author, self-published poet, amateur game designer, technical writer, and software developer.
 Welcome to the Shine Cycle Online!

 From 2010 through mid-2014, I tried to feature a new post in each of four quite different “departments” here every week, and thereafter the schedule loosened but the same principle continued.
 Since this organization appears to confuse some readers, I’ve “stuck” this post here to introduce myself, the blog, and its subjects—briefly here, and in more detail “below the fold.”

 From childhood, I’ve had a story in my head that I feel called to write.
-That “big work,” tentatively titled “the Shine Cycle,” is the original nominal topic of this blog, but now is only one of the four “departments”: on Mondays I post background essays about the story and its world (and “writing status updates” about monthly).
+That “big work,” tentatively titled “the Shine Cycle,” is the original nominal topic of this blog, but now is only one of the four “departments.”
+This part of the blog, which originally ran on Mondays, includes background essays about the story and its world (and “writing status updates” about monthly).

-I’ll describe each of these “departments” (and that term itself)
+I’ll describe each of these “departments” (and that term itself) after the jump